* Clashes between police, protesters in Conakry, Labe

 Behind Guinea's political feuding there is a rivalry between the Malinke and the Peul, Guinea's two largest ethnic groups.
 The Malinke broadly support the government while the opposition draws heavily from the Peul.

 Conde wants to discuss preparations for a long-delayed election that is meant to complete a transition to civilian rule after a 2008 military coup.
 He missed a deadline on Sunday for a presidential decree to officially call the election for May 12.

 Preparations for the vote, which is essential to unlock hundreds of millions of dollars in European aid to the world's largest bauxite supplier, are being hampered by opposition claims that the government is seeking to rig the outcome.

-An opposition delegation, led by spokesman Aboubacar Sylla and former prime minister Jean-Marie Dore, went to the talks with Conde, who narrowly won a 2010 election.
+A reduced opposition delegation, led by spokesman Aboubacar Sylla and former Prime Minister Jean-Marie Dore, went to the talks on Monday with Conde, who narrowly won a 2010 election.